best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ## In a time crunch?
 The risks to skipping tests
-In an ideal world, testing code would never be skipped, keeping the software reliable, and easily reproducible.
-However, in practice there are times when skipping tests may be necessary— perhaps due to tight deadlines, limited resources, or the need to quickly get a feature up and running.
+In an ideal world, you would never skip testing code, ensuring the software is reliable and easily reproducible.
+However, in practice there are times when skipping tests may be necessary — perhaps due to tight deadlines, limited resources, or the need to quickly get a feature up and running.
 While this can save time in the moment, it’s important to be cautious, as skipping tests can lead to hidden problems that may become harder to fix later, particularly